 One thing that shouldn’t be overlooked is that this shower requires an electrical connection.
-Most of the other models, including some of the water heater variety, have a rechargeable battery to power the pump system, but the Hike Crew needs either a 120v connection from an outlet or 12v from your vehicle.
+Most of the other models, including some water heater variety, have a rechargeable battery to power the pump system.
+Still, the Hike Crew needs either a 120v connection from an outlet or 12v from your vehicle.
 This requirement severely limits its portability and means you’ll need a decent extension cord to run it – presumably, your shower tent won’t be right next to an electrical hookup.
-The lack of a battery does keep the weight down though, coming in at around 13 pounds.
+The lack of a battery does keep the weight down, coming in at around 13 pounds.

 The Hike Crew Portable Shower is an excellent option if you’re looking for front camping luxury.
-However, it’s high price point is hard to justify when it doesn’t even include a lithium-ion battery – something found on very inexpensive pump showers.
+However, it’s the high price point it’s hard to justify when it doesn’t even include a lithium-ion battery – something found on very inexpensive pump showers.

 Coleman is one of the biggest players in camping equipment, so it’s no surprise they’ve developed one of the best portable camping showers out there.
 The H2Oasis is a water heater-style shower that uses one-pound propane tanks to achieve hot water on demand.

 Some customers are going to be concerned about lighting a flammable gas like propane.
-Fortunately, the H2Oasis has an easy to use ignition system that doesn’t use any matches or lighters – you’re in no way exposed to flame.
-Just hit the ignition switch and it’s ready to heat up some water.
+Fortunately, the H2Oasis has an easy-to-use ignition system that doesn’t use any matches or lighters – you’re in no way exposed to flame.
+Just hit the ignition switch, and it’s ready to heat some water.

 One complaint from Coleman users is that the unit needs to be reignited every time you turn off the water.
-Most campers turn it off while lathering up with soap or shampoo, so as to conserve the small amount of water in the reservoir.
+Most campers turn it off while lathering up with soap or shampoo to conserve the small amount of water in the reservoir.
 Given the quality of this product, this seems like something Coleman could have found a workaround for.

-There’s no way around it, the Coleman is a pricey hot water heater.
+There’s no way around it; the Coleman is a pricey water heater.
 It’s definitely an investment for your camping kit, one that will pay off through clean sleeping bags and a warm, cozy feeling as you drift off to sleep.
-If you have the space and the cash to get this portable shower, it’s a great value.
+If you have space and the cash to get this portable shower, it’s a great value.

 What to Consider When Buying a Camping Shower

 Depending on the style of camping shower you purchase, it could be a rather substantial investment.
-You’ll want to put some thought into what you hope to get out of your shower and how you’ll use it before putting any money.
-These are some of the most important considerations along with how each type of camp shower stacks up.
+You’ll want to put some thought into what you hope to get out of your shower and how you’ll use it before putting in any money.
+These are some of the most important considerations and how each type of camp shower stacks up.

 Where Are You Going to Use Your Outdoor Shower Kit?

 Obviously, the shower is for camping, but will you be close to electrical outlets, a water source, a place to dispose of your greywater?
-If you’ll be using your shower near to civilization and all its amenities, it only makes sense to get the shower that functions best.
-This would be the water heater style showers, which run on propane, need electricity to charge the pump’s battery, and go through a fair amount of water quickly.
+If you’ll be using your shower near civilization and all its amenities, it only makes sense to get the shower that functions best.
+This would be the water heater-style showers, which run on propane, need electricity to charge the pump’s battery, and quickly go through a fair amount of water.